Tuned Compositional Feature Replays for Efficient Stream Learning: Discussion and conclusion

 \section{Discussion and conclusion}

 We developed a novel compositional replay strategy to tackle the problem of online stream learning, in which algorithms must learn tasks incrementally from non-repeating, temporally correlated inputs.
-Our algorithm, CRUMB, learns a set of \enquote{memory blocks} that are selected via content similarity and concatenated to reconstruct feature maps.
+Our algorithm, CRUMB, learns a set of \enquote{memory blocks} that are selected via cosine similarity and concatenated to reconstruct feature maps from an intermediate CNN layer.
 The indices of selected memory blocks are stored for a subset of training images, enabling memory-efficient replay of feature maps to mitigate catastrophic forgetting.
-CRUMB achieves state-of-the-art stream learning accuracy across five datasets.
-Furthermore, CRUMB outperforms replay of an equal number of raw images in online video stream learning by 8.8\% top-1 accuracy on average, despite using only 3.6\% as much memory as image replay.
-We only observe this phenomenon when CRUMB's memory blocks are pretrained on ImageNet: pretraining seems to prime the memory blocks to enhance replay of training examples beyond their original pixel-level content.
-One possible reason for this is that the model is continually re-exposed to information from the pretraining dataset that is contained in the memory blocks themselves, allowing it to maintain robust features at layers after the feature map reconstruction point and thereby avoid overfitting to stream learning tasks \cite{cossu2022continual}.
+CRUMB achieves state-of-the-art online stream learning accuracy across 7 datasets.
+Furthermore, CRUMB outperforms replay of an equal number of raw images by large accuracy margins across 5 video datasets, despite using only 3.6\% as much memory as image replay.